OSPAMOX 500mg/5ml gran 100ml

 Antibiotics are designed to treat infections caused by bacteria.
 They have no effect against infections caused by viruses.

 Sometimes an infection caused by bacteria does not respond to antibiotic treatment.
 One of the most common reasons for this is that the bacteria causing the infection are resistant to the antibiotic used to treat it.
-This means that regardless of taking an antibiotic, they survive and even multiply.
+This means that despite taking the antibiotic, they survive and even multiply.

 Bacteria can become resistant to antibiotics for many reasons.
 Careful use of antibiotics can help reduce the chance of bacteria becoming resistant to them.

-When your doctor prescribes you a course of antibiotic treatment, it is only intended to treat your current illness.
+When your doctor prescribes a course of antibiotics, it is only intended to treat your current illness.
 Pay attention to the following recommendations and this will help prevent the emergence of resistant bacteria that can stop the antibiotic from working.

-1. It is very important to take the right dose of the antibiotic at the right time and for the right number of days.
+1. It is very important to take the correct dose of the antibiotic at the exact time and for the specified number of days.
 Read the instructions in the leaflet and if you need advice, contact your doctor or pharmacist.

-2. Do not take an antibiotic unless it is prescribed for you personally.
-Use it only to treat the infection for which it is prescribed.
+2. Do not take an antibiotic unless it is prescribed for you.
+Use it only to treat the infection for which it was prescribed.

-3. Do not take an antibiotic prescribed to another person, even if they have an infection similar to yours.
+3. Do not take an antibiotic prescribed for another person, even if they have an infection similar to yours.

 4. Do not give the antibiotic prescribed to you to other people.

-5. If after completing the course of treatment as prescribed by your doctor, you have any unused antibiotic left, return it to the pharmacy for proper disposal.
+5. If you have any unused antibiotic left after completing the course of treatment as prescribed by your doctor, return it to the pharmacy to be properly disposed of.

 Preparation instructions

-85 ml of water is added to the bottle with 20 g of powder to make 100 ml of suspension.
+To the bottle with 20 g of powder, add 85 ml of water to obtain 100 ml of suspension.

-Water is added to the bottle containing the powder for oral suspension to about 1 cm below the mark marked on the bottle.
+Add water to the bottle containing the powder for oral suspension to about 1 cm below the mark marked on the bottle.
 The bottle is then closed and shaken vigorously.
-After the foam has disappeared, water is slowly added up to the mark on the bottle.
+After the foam has disappeared, slowly add water to the mark on the bottle.
 Shake well again.

-The finished oral suspension has a white to pale yellow color.
+The reconstituted oral suspension is white to pale yellow in colour.
 Shake the bottle well before each use.